Abhishek010397/K3S-helm-airflow-celery/README.md

     $ sudo systemctl status k3s

+Execute below commans only after k3s-agent is setup on workers

  To get the details of the nodes

     $ kubectl get nodes -o wide

  To get the details of all the services deployed

     $ kubectl get pods -A -o wide

  Each agent will require an access token to connect to the server, the token can be retrieved with the following commands

     $ sudo cat /var/lib/rancher/k3s/server/node-token